MorphometricsGroup/EasyDCP/docs/source/heading.md

 ## Installing from source code

-1. Download and unzip easypcp folders to any paths, e.g. `D:\Program\easypcp`
+1. Download and unzip easypcp folders to any path, e.g. `D:\Program\easypcp`

-2. Open your environment or python IDE, install the `requirements.txt` in **Administrator permission** by:
+2. Open your python 3.7 environment (recommend creating new environment using Anaconda or similar) or python IDE, install the `requirements.txt` in **Administrator permission** by:

    `(YourEnv) D:\Program\easypcp\> pip install -r requirements.txt`

-   For **China Mainland** user, some packages via pip may very slow, and possible got HTTP network error:
+   **Note**: For **China Mainland** user, some packages via pip may very slow, and possible got HTTP network error:

    ```bash
        raise ReadTimeoutError(self._pool, None, "Read timed out.")